robotique-ecam/cdfr/src/assurancetourix/assurancetourix/Readme.md

 The basic concept of positioning explained, we can start diving into some more complex considerations.

-Remember, in order to get an estimation of the position of ArUco markers, we have to find camera intrinsic parameters.
+Remember, in order to get an estimation positions of ArUco markers, we have to find camera intrinsic parameters.
 Luckily, I wrote for you a [complete guide](https://github.com/robotique-ecam/new_camera_calibration) to find those.
 This repository **isn't perfect**, maybe you'll have to modify a bit of some codes for it to achieve what you want, but overall, i think it's the **perfect way to introduce and understand** the different models involved.

 *Disclaimer : for performance reasons, Assurancetourix package is written in cpp and not in python as in the "new_camera_calibration" repository.*